LAL02-4. Latin American Library - Image Archive - Photograph Albums

 c.
 1961.
 A single album collection of 32 gelatin silver prints distributed by the Cuban Ministerio de Industrias.
 The aim of the album is to extol the accomplishments of the Cuban Revolution with views of Havana and other Cuban cities, schools, industrialization, agricultural production and armed forces.
 Captions for each photograph are printed in Spanish, English, and French.

 c.
 1920s.
-An album of twelve mounted gelatin silver prints (7" x 9 1/2"), each with the blind stamp of “Photo Sport, Guatemala.”
+An album of twelve mounted gelatin silver prints (7 x 9 1/2 inches), each with the blind stamp of “Photo Sport, Guatemala.”
 The photographer is unknown.
 The images provide views from across Guatemala and include public buildings in Antigua, an ancient Maya stela from Quiriguá, and Lake Atitlán.

 19th century.
 A single album of 28 pages each containing an albumen print.
 The images include urban landscapes, villages and country scenes, coastal views, plantation harvests, and portraits of the different people in Jamaica at that time.
 Some of the photographs are identified.